Luthaf/luthaf.github.io/_posts/2015-09-10-julia-some-criticism.md

 I will still use Julia, but not for large codebase: maintaining integrity, and forcing myself to respect a code organization it is just too much work that could be done by a compiler.

+EDIT: You can also see the comment thread on [Reddit](https://www.reddit.com/r/Julia/comments/3pa3km/some_criticism_of_julia/).